gutris1/sd-hub/README.md

 - Downloading/Uploading/Archiving/Extracting files from/to outside Models or Embeddings folders is blocked.<br>
 Add <code>--enable-insecure-extension-access</code> command line argument to proceed at your own risk.<br>

-- The UI uses JavaScript to read the [Excel](https://huggingface.co/gutris1/sd-hub/blob/main/sd-hub-translations.xlsx) translation file, to translate any readable text based on the user's browser language.<br>
+- The UI uses JavaScript to read the [Excel](https://huggingface.co/gutris1/sd-hub/blob/main/sd-hub-translations.xlsx) file and translate any readable text based on the user's browser language.<br>
 Supported languages include:
   - English
   - Japanese (日本語)